People in a hospital waiting room.

 Before we dive into design approaches for mobile, you need to understand the context of mobile users and their unique characteristics.
 That means you need to know when, why, and under what conditions and constraints users interact with your app or mobile content.
 If you, therefore, understand the big picture (context) of a user’s interaction with a device—the social, emotional, physical, and cultural factors—you can create better user experiences.
 This will help you differentiate your app from others and get more people to use yours.

-In this video, Frank shares practical tips on how to understand context of use and how to apply it to mobile designs.
+In this video, Frank shares practical tips on how to be more context-aware to understand contexts of use and apply it to mobile user experience (UX) design.

 Show Hide video transcript